p-r-m-n/UTBotCpp_tutorial/README.md

 After these steps, the tests can be executed directly from the generated test files and the results will be showed in the **UTBot: Test Console**.
 Also, the source code tested will highlight the lines covered by the test.

+For this example, the source code "src/calc.c" can be used to generate tests.